CHRIST KING PARISH'S

 "Christ the King"

-The image of Jesus Christ as King was created in honor of the 80th Anniversary of the Founding of Christ King Parish in Wauwatosa, Wisconsin, celebrated in October 2019.
+The image of Jesus Christ as King was created by John Suess in honor of the 80th Anniversary of the Founding of Christ King Parish in Wauwatosa, Wisconsin, celebrated in October 2019.

-The artist was inspired by an Israeli soldier praying at the Western Wall, today a sacred place of prayer where the second Jewish Temple stood in the Old City of Jerusalem, built to encompass the Temple Mount, until the temple’s destruction.
+John was inspired by an Israeli soldier praying at the Western Wall, today a sacred place of prayer where the second Jewish Temple stood in the Old City of Jerusalem, built to encompass the Temple Mount, until the temple’s destruction.
 The artist, upon seeing the Jewish soldier, was reminded of Jesus’ entrance into the synagogue at Nazareth.
-The Gospel writer Luke (4:16-21) recounts this event as follows
+The Gospel writer Luke (4:16-21) recounts this event as follows:

 Jesus is declaring himself both King and Messiah.
 And that is what the artist tried to convey with this painting: Jesus both at prayer and contemplation, right after this declaration.

 The parish’s mission is to be obedient to the Great Commission of Jesus (Matthew 28:16-20), and by intentionally living as disciples, to bring to a world in need the good news of Jesus Christ to every person, Jesus as King who has a special care and love for all who are poor and in need of the freedom God wants to give to every human person.

 The painting is 40x30 inches and two inches deep, painted on gesso board and done in acrylics.
 It is varnished.
 The style is painterly, somewhat impressionist.
 The frame was created in Utah.